July 7, 2024 lavender care secrets

 Lavender Care: Secrets to Keeping Your Plants Healthy

-Keeping your lavender healthy and thriving requires a bit more know how than just planting and hoping for the best.
+Keeping your lavender healthy and thriving comes down to more than that just planting it and hoping for the best.
+Do that and chances are you’re lavender will struggle or not grow at all.

 Varieties of Lavender

-• English Lavender (Lavandula angustifolia) Known for its sweet fragrance, this type is highly tolerant of the cold which makes it good for cooler climates.
+• English Lavender (Lavandula angustifolia) Known for having a lovely sweet scent.
+It’s highly tolerant of the cold which makes it a good choice for cooler climates.

-• French Lavender (Lavandula stoechas) This variety boasts distinctive petals on top of each flower spike and prefers milder climates.
+• French Lavender (Lavandula stoechas) This variety has distinctive petals on top of each flower and does better in milder climates.

-• Spanish Lavender (Lavandula stoechas): Recognizable by its unique “rabbit ear” petals.
-It’s a real showstopper in the garden.
+• Spanish Lavender (Lavandula stoechas): Recognizable by its unique rabbit ear petals.
+One that’s hard to miss in a garden because of the way it looks.

 • Lavandin (Lavandula x intermedia) A hybrid between English and spike lavender.
-It offers a more robust fragrance and larger blooms, perfect for making essential oils.
+Well known as a good choice for making essential oils due to its stronger fragrance and larger flowers.

 Preparing the Soil

 Lavender loves well drained soil.
-Think Mediterranean: sandy, slightly alkaline, and not too rich.
-Here’s how to get your soil ready:
+So sandy, slightly alkaline and not too rich.
+Quite similar to Mediterranean soil.

-• Drainage: If your soil is heavy try adding sand or gravel to improve drainage.
+• Drainage: If your soil is heavy try adding sand or gravel as it will improve the drainage.

 • pH Level: Aim for a pH between 6.5 and 7.5.
 You can add lime to raise the pH if needed.

 • Soil Composition: Mix in some organic matter but don’t overdo it.
-Lavender doesn’t need overly rich soil.
+Lavender doesn’t need soil that is overly rich.

 Planting Lavender: Location, Timing, and Technique